iccmr-quantum/iccmr-quantum.github.io/index.md

 This page is a portal to programming tools, demonstrations, publications and other materials produced by the QuTune team.

 QuTune kick-started in the Spring of 2021 thanks to funding kindly provided by the UK National Quantum Technologies Programme's [QCS Hub](https://www.qcshub.org/).
 The project is run by Eduardo R. Miranda ([Interdisciplinary Centre for Computer Music Rearch (ICCMR)](http://cmr.soc.plymouth.ac.uk/), University of Plymouth, UK) in partnership with Bob Coecke ([Cambridge Quantum Computing](https://cambridgequantum.com/), Oxford, UK).

-The ICCMR now offers [opportunities for post-graduate research](https://www.plymouth.ac.uk/research/iccmr) in Quantum Computer Music through masters and Ph.D. programmes.
+The ICCMR offers [opportunities for post-graduate research](https://www.plymouth.ac.uk/research/iccmr) in Quantum Computer Music through masters and Ph.D. programmes.

 [[Press Release]](https://www.plymouth.ac.uk/news/researchers-to-investigate-quantum-computing-for-the-music-industry)